 What Boise State policy addresses minors on campus?

-Policy 12060, Protection of Minors.
-Policy 12060 provides guidelines intended to safeguard minors on campus.
-This policy applies to all faculty, staff, students, contractors, subcontractors, and volunteers who interact with minors through University-Sponsored or affiliated programs or activities.
+Policy 12060, Protection of Minors Policy provides guidelines intended to safeguard minors on campus.
+This policy applies to all individuals who interact with minors through university-sponsored or affiliated programs or activities.
 These individuals are obligated to undergo training and background checks.

 Is there a training program for individuals who interact with minors on campus?

 Yes.
 The Interacting with Minors Training is designed for those who work with minors, including employees, interns, and volunteers for fee-based Programs involving minors.
 It covers signs of abuse and neglect and standards of conduct for interacting with minors.

 A minor is any person under the age of eighteen (18).

 The infliction of physical injury, sexual abuse or exploitation of a minor (whether by an adult or another minor); negligent treatment or maltreatment of a minor; or abandonment of a minor.
 This includes the failure to make reasonable efforts to prevent minor abuse as well as emotional injury.

 What are some indications that a minor may be a victim of abuse?

 Signs of physical abuse (bruising, burns, fearful, etc.), sexual abuse (difficulty walking or sitting, STI, pain in genital area, etc.), emotional injury (speech disorders, antisocial behavior, seeks attention, etc.), or signs of neglect (hiding food for later, chronically dirty or unbathed, lack of supervision, etc.).
 By themselves, these signs may not be conclusive evidence of a problem but serve as indicators of the possibility that a problem exists.

 What should be done if there is suspicion of minor abuse?